aws-samples/aws-secure-environment-accelerator/README.md

 1. You can use the [`config.example.json`](./config.example.json) file as base (Use the version in branch "Desired-Config-will-require-perimeter-redeploy").
-2. Make sure to update the account names and email addresses to match the ones in your account.
+2. Make sure to update the account names and email addresses to match the ones in your account, or that you want to create.

    ***THIS REQUIRES EXTENSIVE PREPARATION AND PLANNING.
 Expected file content and values will be defined in future***

    ***AT THIS TIME, DO NOT INCLUDE any workload accounts, as it will slow down the deployment process***
-      (ALZ AVM takes 40 minutes per sub-account)
+      (ALZ AVM takes 42 minutes per sub-account)

-3. Store the configuration file in Secrets Manager as plain text.
-Name the secret `accelerator/config`.
-   - Via the AWS console (pre above);
-   - Via the AWS CLI `aws secretsmanager create-secret --name accelerator/config --secret-string file://<path>`
+3. Create an S3 bucket in your master account, preferably encrypted with the `AwsLandingZoneKMSKey` KMS key, and versioning enabled.
+4. place your config file, named `config.json`, in your new bucket

 #### Deploy the Accelerator Installer Stack

-1. You can find the latest release in the repository: https://github.com/aws-samples/aws-pbmm-accelerator/releases
+1. You can find the latest release in the repository: https://github.com/aws-samples/aws-pbmm-accelerator/tree/master/reference-artifacts/deployment
 2. Download the CloudFormation template `AcceleratorInstaller.template.json`
 3. Use the template to deploy a new stack in your AWS account.
 4. Fill out the required parameters.